simonmichael/hledger/doc/DOCS.md

 2. Edit and polish the new change notes.
 3. Add issue number links, eg with `md-issue-refs` macro.
 4. Commit, eg with `just changelogs -c`

+Note once the release branch is created, extra care is needed to keep changelogs synced between branches, considering:
+- edits to existing change notes
+- new change notes, corresponding to code changes cherry picked from master or created in the release branch.

+At such times it may be useful to follow this sequence:
+1. Add/sync code changes to the release branch.
+2. Update change logs in release branch, based on latest commits there.
+3. Cherry pick change log updates from the release branch to (that release's section in) the changelogs in master.
+4. Update change logs in master, to add any more unreleased commits at the top (assisted by manual cleanup).

 ### Finalise change logs for a release